cardboardcode/cardboardcode.github.io/_posts/2024-03-02-pyautogui_design_patterns.md

 - **Screenshot Function(s)**

+This section covers function features that could be useful in determining the next course of action for automation:

 > **Author's Note**: While `PyAutoGUI` offers its own screenshot function `locateOnScreen`, please use the following `.py` implementation for higher and repeatable accuracy:

+`locateOnScreen` - This function determines where an image template is on the screen.

 ```python
 import cv2